Girls Group Home

 Occupational therapy evaluations and services are available through local medical facilities.

 Medication Administration and Policy and Procedure consultation is provided by Kandiyohi County Public Health.

 Spirituality services are provided by local churches and Youth for Christ.

 Outpatient DBT can be accessed through local mental health facilities.

 Kandiyohi County Community Services Programs, The Willmar Area Food Shelf, Humane Society, and United Way are some ways we provide the opportunity for youth to complete community service hours.

 Weekly Loss and Abandonment group facilitated by licensed therapist, for those clients to whom it pertains.

 We closely coordinate all of our program services with those provided by outside persons or agencies by direct personal contact and /or intra-agency staffing’s.
-These contacts are maintained by all PLYP Group Home personnel and are coordinated by the Group Homes Program Director and/or the Treatment Coordinator.
+These contacts are maintained by all PLYP Group Home personnel and are coordinated by the Group Homes Program Director.

 AfterCare plans are designed for individual resident’s needs and coordinated with the referring agents and families prior to discharge.
 AfterCare plans can include the following services from the Primary Counselor who has worked the closest with the client and their family throughout placement; phone calls, visit or family meeting at the client’s homes, (these can be scheduled prior to discharge or left open to be available as needs arise), coordinating follow-through of AfterCare plans for services provided by the home community, such as community support persons, churches, schools, counselors, etc.